paoloironhack/dataptams2020/README.md

 # Repository dataptams2020

-Document/collaborate on analysis using Jupyter notebook or Jupyter lab
+Document/collaborate on analysis using Jupyter Notebook or Jupyter Lab

 ## General strategy

-The goal is to work all together on this repository.<br/> The general strategy to achieve this is to have a main master branch where labs and exercises will be posted periodically by the teaching staff while the students can work on their own branches.<br/>
+The goal is to work all together on this repository.<br/> The general strategy to achieve this is to have a main master branch where labs<br/>
+and exercises will be posted periodically by the teaching staff while the students can work on their own branches.<br/>
 The teaching staff will visit the students’ branch and provide feedback on their work.